Try the lean goodness of Pork this season

+This Thanksgiving, why not try something a little different?
+How about Pork?
+Pork tenderloin is so easy, not expensive and feeds a crowd!
 A moist and flavourful stuffing makes an impressive but simple meat dish.
 Top with an apple or calvados drizzle if desired.
-Refrigerate any leftovers as it slices beautifully the next day.
+Refrigerate any leftovers as it slices beautifully the next day for sandwiches.

-1 tsp Each dried savory and sage leaves
+- 1 tsp Each dried savoury and sage leaves

 8 oz/250g mushrooms is about 3 cups (750 g) finely chopped.
 Pork may be slightly pink inside when sliced; don’t overcook.